vasil-sarandev/Knowledge-base/cheatsheets/topics/software-design-and-architecture.md

 - **Peer-to-Peer**: Nodes act as both clients and servers.
 - **Hexagonal**: Loosely coupled components that interact with their environment through ports and adapters.

+---
 ## Architectural Patterns

 Proven solutions for specific software system designs.

 - **CQRS** (Command Query Responsibility Segregation): Separates reading and writing of data to scale them independently.
 - **Message Queues**: Decouples components using asynchronous communication (e.g., Kafka, RabbitMQ).
+- **Reverse Proxy**: A reverse proxy is a Web Server that sits in front of one or more backend servers or services and intercepts client requests before they reach them.
+It's responsible for routing, load balancing, and caching.
 - **Event Sourcing**: Stores changes as a series of events.
 - **Saga**: Manages distributed transactions in microservices.
 - **Circuit Breaker**: Prevents repeated failures from cascading.